giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 __Warning__: With `oidc` connector you might need to add `getUserInfo` in the connector configuration to force a second call to the identity provider in order to get groups.
 This is required for example by Okta.
 More info on this can be found in [dexipd/dex#1065](https://github.com/dexidp/dex/issues/1065).

-__Note__: In the above snippet you have to replace the `<CLUSTERID>` variable and select a connector.
+__Note__: In the above snippet you have to replace the `<CLUSTER>` variable and select a connector.
 Here we show examples for Keycloak, Active Directory, and GitHub.
 You can use more than one connector, but they need to have a different `id` value.
 We advice to use `- id: customer` for your primary connector.

 After you have applied the `ConfigMap` manifest to the Management API you have to submit the App custom resource that defines the intent to install the Dex app in the given cluster.